Travel agency managers work in retail travel outlets, promoting and selling holidays and travel-related products

 • resilience to cope with long hours and pressure at peak times

-• an awareness of the current trends in travel (e.g. sustainable tourism) and knowledge of popular and upcoming destinations is also important.
+• an awareness of the current trends in travel (e.g. sustainable tourism) and knowledge of popular and up-and-coming destinations.

 Work experience

-Vacation or temporary work experience in a sales environment, as well as experience of foreign travel (e.g. as part of a gap year or summer placement) will enhance your application.
-The ability to communicate effectively in different languages is also helpful.
+Vacation or part-time work in a sales and/or customer service role is valuable.
+Experience of foreign travel (e.g. as part of a gap year or summer placement) will also enhance your application.
+Foreign language skills are useful.

 Find out more about the different kinds of work experience and internships that are available.